Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

-At the end, I also include a list of vegan festivals in Japan, local vegans to follow, basic language phrases, and vegan shopping.
+At the end, you’ll also find vegan festivals, local vegans to follow, key language phrases, and shopping tips.

 Vegan Golden Sesame Ramen - T’s Tantan Ramen in Tokyo Station, Japan: A bowl of golden sesame ramen topped with fresh greens, sprouts, and sesame seeds, served with a side of rice and a few pieces of gyoza on a tray.